Last updated: June 5, 2023

 Tonic water

 You may have thought the only problem with drinking water before a drug test is that you could receive an inconclusive result due to a diluted specimen if you drink too much.
 Wrong!
-Tonic water contains quinine and even small traces of it can trigger a false positive result on your drug test.
+Tonic water contains quinine.
+It’s used to cut street drugs, like heroine, for instance, to increase the amount of drugs for sale.
+Even small traces of it can trigger a false positive result on your drug test.

 Durian